ehagerty/LMS8001-Companion/docs/hardware/detailed.rst

 LMS8001 Companion is based upon the LMS8001A 4-channel up/down conversion RFIC.
 There are a total of 8 signals, 4 inputs and 4 outputs.
 Depending on whether upconversion or downconversion, the input signals are either in IF (lower frequency bands) or RF (higher frequency bands).

 Similarly and depending upon whether it is upconversion or downconversion, the output signals are in RF (higher frequency bands) or IF (lower frequency bands).
-All these signals are connected to either SMA or UFL connectors.
+All these signals are connected to either SMA or U.FL connectors.

-LMS8001A can be configured to be supplied with such LO signal, where the chip internal PLL will not be active.
-This signal is provided to the board via SMA connector J3.
+LMS8001A can be configured so that the internal PLL is not active and instead an external LO signal is provided to the board via SMA connector J3.

 .. table:: Table 4.
 RF signals and their connectors.
    :widths: auto